HyperTag/documentation/v2/clickstream/sources/httpapi.md

 | groupId | String | Group / Account ID.
 This is useful in B2B use cases where you need to attribute your non-group calls to a company or account.
 It is relied on by several Customer Success and CRM tools. |
 | traits | Object | Dictionary of traits of the current user.
 This is useful in cases where you need to track an event, but also associate information from a previous identify call.
 You should fill this object the same way you would fill traits in an identify call. |
 | userAgent | String | User-agent of the device making the request |

+## Standard Calls in HTTP API

+Check out the below `POST` calls and their use cases to determine the calls that you need to make.
+We have also included examples of how you'd call specific objects in HTTP API.

 ### Identify